yagizerlc/protocol_yagiz_github/Day 3: Metagenomics.md

 ## Questions
-1- Number of ins you got from MetaBAT2 and MaxBin2?
+1- Number of Archeal bins you got from MetaBAT2 and MaxBin2?
 - In the summary we can see that number of Archeal bin we got is 3 for Metabat2 and 0 for Maxbin2.

 ## MAGs Quality Estimation